pyzahl/LoggingPM2.5wCircuitPython/README.md

 INSTALL:
-Copy all files from the CIRCUITPY folder to you CircuitPy root.
+Copy all files from the CIRCUITPY folder to your CircuitPy root.
 I included all libs used for convenience.
 That's it.